<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 “Help!
 My daughter is a junior, and I have no idea what to do.
 Should she take the SAT?
 The ACT?
 How should she prepare?
 Do we use a tutor?
 An online class?
 Which books should we buy?
 Where do we begin?”

 If these questions have been running through your brain (or you're a student yourself), you have come to the right place.
 This guide is designed to help you understand the different paths available for your child to utilize during their standardized test preparations.
-In order to avoid any more middle-of-the-night panic attacks, take a deep breath and relax because we’ve got you covered.
+To avoid any more middle-of-the-night panic attacks, take a deep breath and relax.
+We've got you covered.

-First and foremost, begin the journey of test prep by figuring out which test caters to your strengths.
-Our blog ACT or SAT?
+The first step to the test prep journey is to figure out which test caters to your strengths.
+Our blog post ACT or SAT?
 Everything You Need to Know to Choose the Best Test for You can help.
-But remember, if you or your student score well enough on one of the practice tests, then they may not need to prep much at all!
-Instead, have them take the next available SAT or ACT test and see how they do on their own.
-You may be surprised with their results.
-Although this option is the most cost and time effective, it may not be the case for you.
+But remember, if you or your student scores well enough on one of the practice tests, they may not need to prep much at all!
+Instead, have them take the next SAT or ACT and see how they do.
+You may be surprised by their results.
+Although this option is the most cost- and time-effective, it may not be the case for you.

-If you or your student could use a little guidance, review the following paths and see which one might be better suited for you.
+If you or your student could use guidance, review the following paths and see which might be the best fit.

 When should I begin taking standardized tests?

 You should begin taking standardized tests in your junior year.
-If you have already taken Algebra 1, Algebra 2 and Geometry, then go ahead and begin taking tests during September or October of your junior year.
-However, if you're currently enrolled in these math classes, wait until winter or spring of your junior year to test; perhaps February would be a good time to take either the SAT or ACT.
+If you have already taken Algebra 1, Algebra 2, and Geometry, then begin taking tests during September or October of your junior year.
+However, if you're currently enrolled in these math classes, wait until the winter or spring of your junior year to test; perhaps February would be a good time to take the SAT or ACT.

 Depending on how you score on your first round of testing, you may want to consider re-testing during the fall of your senior year.
 You should plan to sign up for this test by late July or early August.
 Spend part of your summer break reviewing and studying for your final test to attempt a better score.